hyperledger/fabric/docs/source/commands/peerlifecycle.md

 Flags:
       --connectionProfile string       The fully qualified path to the connection profile that provides the necessary connection information for the network.
 Note: currently only supported for providing peer connection information
-  -h, --help                           help for calculatepackageid
+  -h, --help                           help for calculatepackageid -O, --output string                  The output format for query results.
+Default is human-readable plain-text. json is currently the only supported format.
       --peerAddresses stringArray      The addresses of the peers to connect to --tlsRootCertFiles stringArray   If TLS is enabled, the paths to the TLS root cert files of the peers to connect to.
 The order and number of certs specified should match the --peerAddresses flag